 A main theme in Hebrews.
-Part 15.
+Chapter 15.

 Are you tempted to fall away from your faith?
 Does the cold and callous behavior of others who call themselves Christians cause you to doubt your beliefs?
 Does the disbelief of others who question the Word of God make you doubt your confidence in the Scriptures, causing you to consider walking away from God?